THE GREAT

 2024 – 2026

-Corporate Efficiency Capture
+Corporate Efficiency Capture (a.k.a.
+RIFs/layoffs)

-Surplus Formation → Firm Boundary →
+Surplus Formation → Firm Boundary → Where We Currently Stand

 Surplus Formation

-The surplus formation model projects the annual structural surplus generated by AI-driven labor compression across the U.S. knowledge economy from 2024 to 2036.
+This surplus formation model projects the annual structural surplus generated by AI-driven labor compression across the U.S. knowledge economy from 2024 to 2036.
 Adjust the sliders below to explore how changes in the wage base, raw compression rate, usable output fraction, and headcount elasticity alter the trajectory and magnitude of the surplus over time.

 LC = ε × (Δ × φ) = 11.7% S = LC × C₀ = $468B